Siilsy/Piano/README.md

 ⚠️ SoundFonts may sound unusually quiet.
 Some `.sf2` files send instruments to reverb processors at only 11%, 5%, or even 1% volume.
 This is **not a bug**, it's the original design of the soundfont.

-To mitigate this, the app includes a **toggle** to adjust how these effects are handled.
+To mitigate this, the app includes a **toggle** to adjust how these effects are handled when they are activated in the effects window.
+You will find a button, either green or red and wihtout icon to activate / deactivate the inputs from `.sf2` files and only care about _your_ inputs.

 You can import your own `.sf2` files, but some are too large to be saved persistently.
 Files under 20MB are saved; larger files must be pinned manually in IndexedDB.